tehoro/ibf/README.md

 Notes:
 - If `GOOGLE_API_KEY` is not set, IBF will still attempt Open-Meteo geocoding first.
-- Impact context uses OpenAI web search unless `context_llm` is a Gemini model.
-That path requires `OPENAI_API_KEY`.
+- Impact context uses Gemini search when `context_llm` is a Gemini model (the default).
-- If `context_llm` is set to a Gemini model, the Gemini API key is required for impact context.
+- If `context_llm` is set to a non-Gemini model, impact context uses OpenAI web search and requires `OPENAI_API_KEY`.
 - If a model string is unrecognized, IBF falls back to an OpenRouter model and will require `OPENROUTER_API_KEY`.

 Google Geocoding API key (step-by-step)